-Fig. K-25 illustrates the structure of a typical raised bog.
-In a large growing raised bog, a distinction is made between the very wet and little arched upland surface, the better drained and relatively steeply sloping marginal slope, and a minerotrophic bog surrounding the raised bog, called a lagg.
-The plateau is not completely flat, but consists of small elevations, the bulbs, which protrude above the moss surface, and of depressions sunk into the moss carpet, in which the water stands close to the surface; in them grow hygrophilous sphagnum mosses as well as Carex limosa or Scheuchzeria.
-When several depressions join, bog lakes, called blänken or scours, are formed (► Fig. K-19).
+◘ Fig. K-25 illustrates the structure of a typical raised bog.
+In a large growing raised bog, a distinction is made between the very wet and little arched upland surface, the better drained and relatively steeply sloping marginal slope, and a minerotrophic bog surrounding the raised bog, called a Lagg.
+The plateau is not completely flat, but consists of small elevations, the Bults, which protrude above the moss surface, and of depressions (“schlenken”) sunk into the moss carpet, in which the water stands close to the surface; in them grow hygrophilous Sphagnum mosses as well as Carex limosa or Scheuchzeria.
+When several depressions join, bog pools, called “blänken” or “kolks”, are formed (► Fig. K-19).
 Their depth is usually only 1.5 to 2 m; however, they have no solid bottom but are filled with soft detritus.
-Excess water drains from the upland surface in small channels called gullies.
+Excess water drains from the upland surface in small channels called gullies (“rüllen”).
 The types of raised bogs are shown in ◘ Fig. K-26.

-Fig. K-25 A typical raised bog (Augstumalmoor in the Memeldelta, after Weber, modified from Walter 1968) with blänken (raised bog oaks), gullies, and a lagg (mesotrophic intermediate bog merging into a eutrophic low bog, fen).
+Fig. K-25 A typical raised bog (Augstumalmoor in the Memeldelta, after Weber, modified from Walter 1968) with Blänken (raised bog oaks), gullies, and a Lagg (mesotrophic intermediate bog merging into a eutrophic low bog, fen).

-The number of flowering plants growing on raised bogs is not large, they are extremely undemanding species in terms of nutrients: Eriophorum vaginatum, Trichophorum caespitosum and the dwarf shrubs Andromeda polifolia, Vaccinium oxycoccus, V. vitis-idaea, V. uliginosum, Calluna vulgaris and Empetrum; in the Atlantic area Narthecium, in the east Ledum palustre and Chamaedaphne calyculata, in the north Rubus chamaemorus, Betula nana and Scheuchzeria palustris are added.
+The number of flowering plants growing on raised bogs is not large, they are extremely undemanding species in terms of nutrients: Eriophorum vaginatum, Trichophorum caespitosum and the dwarf shrubs Andromeda polifolia, Vaccinium oxycoccus, V. vitis-idaea, V. uliginosum, Calluna vulgaris and Empetrum; in the Atlantic area Narthecium, in the E Ledum palustre and Chamaedaphne calyculata, in the N Rubus chamaemorus, Betula nana and Scheuchzeria palustris are added.

-◘ Fig. K-26 Schematic representation of the different oligotrophic bogs (after Osvald, modified from Overbeck 1975): 1 = forest raised bog, 2 = typical raised bog, 3 = plan raised bog, 4 = soligenous bog, 5 = aapamoor (stranded bog, a northern type), 6 blanket bog.
+◘ Fig. K-26 Schematic representation of the different oligotrophic bogs (after Osvald, modified from Overbeck 1975): 1 = forest raised bog, 2 = typical raised bog, 3 = plan raised bog, 4 = soligenous bog, 5 = Aapamoor (string bog, a northern type), 6 blanket bog.
 From 1 to 6 increasing humidity of climate or waterlogging.

-In addition to nutrient poverty, the second ecological factor that determines the distribution of the species is the overgrowth by sphagnum mosses.
-The substrate on which the flowering plants germinate is the growing living tips of the sphagnum mosses.
-Depending on the water supply, the height growth of the sphagnum mosses is 3.5 to 10 cm per year.
-By this amount, the flowering plants must raise their shoot base each year by stretching the rhizomes or forming adventitious roots, otherwise they will be overgrown by the sphagnum mosses (◘ Fig. K-27).
-They can escape overgrowth all the more easily the slower the mosses grow, which is the case on the relatively dry bulbs or on the well-drained marginal slopes.
+In addition to nutrient poverty, the second ecological factor that determines the distribution of the species is the overgrowth by Sphagnum mosses.
+The substrate on which the flowering plants germinate is the growing living tips of the Sphagnum mosses.
+Depending on the water supply, the height growth of the Sphagnum mosses is 3.5 to 10 cm per year.
+By this amount, the flowering plants must raise their shoot base each year by stretching the rhizomes or forming adventitious roots, otherwise they will be overgrown by the Sphagnum mosses (◘ Fig. K-27).
+They can escape overgrowth all the more easily the slower the mosses grow, which is the case on the relatively dry hummocks or on the well-drained marginal slopes.
 It is in these places that most dwarf shrubs are found.
-Each Bult shows a certain zoning: Eriophorum vaginatum and Andromeda grow at the base, Vaccinium oxycoccus higher up, other dwarf shrubs at the very top.
-Often the top of the bult is so dry that other mosses (Polytrichum strictum, Entodon schreberi) or even lichens (Cladonia species, Cetraria) thrive instead of Sphagnum.
+Each hummock shows a certain zoning: Eriophorum vaginatum and Andromeda grow at the base, Vaccinium oxycoccus higher up, other dwarf shrubs at the very top.
+Often the top of the hummock is so dry that other mosses (Polytrichum strictum, Entodon schreberi) or even lichens (Cladonia species, Cetraria) thrive instead of Sphagnum.

-◘ Fig. K-27 Growth of Vaccinium oxycoccus in a Sphagnum lawn.
+◘ Fig. K-27 Growth of Vaccinium oxycoccus in a Sphagnum bog.
 In spring, the young shoots first grow vertically out of the Sphagnum layer that overgrew them the previous year and then lay down on the moss surface.
 The older shoots are pressed together kinkily by the compaction of the peat (after Grosse-Brauckmann, modified from Walter 1968).